blockchainofthings/CatenisAPIClientPHP/README.md

  `fromDeviceIds` and `fromDeviceProdUniqueIds` and parameters `toDeviceIds` and `toDeviceProdUniqueIds` are replaced with keys `fromDevices` and `toDevices`, respectively.
 Those keys accept for value an indexed array of device ID associative arrays, which is the same type of associative array taken by the first parameter (`targetDevice`) of the *sendMessage* method.
- Also, the date keys, `startDate` and `endDate`, accept not only strings containing ISO8601 formatted dates/times for values but also *Date* objects.
+ Also, the date keys, `startDate` and `endDate`, accept not only strings containing ISO 8601 formatted dates/times for values but also *Date* objects.

 ### Issuing an amount of a new asset